 Australia reports first COVID-19 death in more than a month, second wave worry stirs

 Victoria state reported 20 overnight cases, Victoria Chief Health Officer Brett Sutton told reporters in Melbourne, taking the state tally to nearly 1,900 after recording 17 on Tuesday and 16 the day before.
-"When we get additional cases, there will be a risk of people dying or be at risk of further cases being hospitalised and going to intensive care," Sutton told reporters in Sydney.
+"When we get additional cases, there will be a risk of people dying or be at risk of further cases being hospitalized and going to intensive care," Sutton said.
+"That's why we need to get on top of the numbers."

 ALSO READ